ultraio/docs-blockchain/docs/tutorials/uniq-factories/factory-management/uniq-first-hand-purchase-example-project.md

 - Parts of the implementation can be extracted and reused as needed or you can simply update the code to your needs and deploy it as is.

 - If your project requires users to be able to get Uniqs in any way without having a backend then this example project can benefit you as it operates as a static website and interacts with Ultra Blockchain directly.

+- Since some of the settings of token factories are fixed during creation and cannot be changed you could utilize first-hand purchase functionality to let users exchange their token from existing factory to a new factory.
+This new factory could have different values for immutable settings (such as transferability window or tradeability window) and by exchanging a token you will effectively change those values.

 ## How it works